ABC’s ‘$100,000 Pyramid’: See Who’s Playing This Summer

 Vanessa Lachey (Top Chef Jr.)

-Jenifer Lewis (black-ish, Big Hero Six)
+Jenifer Lewis (Black-ish, Big Hero Six)

 Justina Machado (One Day at a Time)